flyteorg/flyte/rfc/system/0001-flyte-execution-tags.md

  -> Each tag is a plain string, which has 64 characters.
  -> 1.28 * 10^9 bytes (assuming one byte per character" -> 1.28GB

-This is not significant and will increase as executions increase
+This is not significant even though it will increase as executions increase

 ## 6 Alternatives
 NA